 As mentioned above, facility maintenance comes as a part of facility management.
 It consists of hard and soft facility management services.

-When you are referring to hard facility management services, it is the managing of the physical environment.
+Furthermore, when you are referring to hard facility management services, it is the managing of the physical environment.
 These services ensure the safety, health, and welfare of occupants.

 Examples of Hard Facility Management are: